Pocketkid2/TheChosenDownloader/README.md

 The `--audio_language`, `--subtitle_language`, and `--video_quality` arguments are required.
 The script will return results that match the provided audio language, subtitle language, and video quality.

 The results are sorted by season and episode number.

+## Examples

+Here are some examples of how to use the scripts:

+1. To scrape the video data and store it in a SQLite database, simply run the `scrape.py` script:

+    ```bash
+    python3 scrape.py
+    ```

+2. To query the database and generate a results table, run the `download_stage1.py` script with the desired command line arguments.
+For example, to get the download link table for Season 4 with English audio, English subtitles, and maximum video quality:

+    ```bash
+    python3 download_stage1.py --season 4 --audio_language en --subtitle_language en --video_quality max
+    ```

+3. To download the streams, merge them, and label them, run the `download_stage2.py` script with the same command line arguments as `download_stage1.py`.
+For example:

+    ```bash
+    python3 download_stage2.py --season 4 --audio_language en --subtitle_language en --video_quality max
+    ```